AngC1998/Efficient-Machine-Learning-in-Diabetes-Prediction-and-Risk-Calculation/README.md

 - If it would improve performance, I did consider normalizing continuous or numerical values, but based on current model performance, that was probably not needed for now (though it would be great if anyone suggests other-wise)

 ### Feature Selection:
-Since number of original features was under 20 and I wanted to consider all the features as possible equal contributions to development of diabetes, there was no feature selection done for now (though that can be a next step through results).
+Since number of original features was under 20 and I wanted to consider all the features in equal consideration to the development of diabetes, there was no feature selection done for now (though that can be a next step through results).

 ### Models used in this Project:
 - Logistic Regression (Baseline and Optimization with Newton-Cholesky, Newton-Cg, and lbfgs solvers)